KayChansiri/research-methods-in-the-age-of-ai/docs/labs/week-03-python.md

 print("Finished")
 ```

 Run the code.
-Explain why each headline prints once but `Finished` prints only once.
+Explain why each comment prints once but `Finished` prints only once.

-Then temporarily remove the indentation before `print(headline)`.
+Then temporarily remove the indentation before `print(comment)`.
 Run the code, read the error, restore the indentation, and confirm that it works again.

-### C. AI-Assisted Modification: Number the Headlines
+### C. AI-Assisted Modification: Number the Comments

-Ask AI for a beginner-friendly way to number the printed headlines `1`, `2`, and `3`.
+Ask AI for a beginner-friendly way to number the printed comments `1`, `2`, and `3`.
 Ask it to explain only the new Python idea.

 Run the suggestion.
-Verify that every headline still appears and that the displayed numbers begin with `1`.
+Verify that every comment still appears and that the displayed numbers begin with `1`.

 ---